DonkRonk17/DRLS/README.md

 ---

-        -- Class/spec/content optimization2.
+        -- Class/spec/content optimization.
 Browse to your WoW installation folder

 ## 👨‍💻 **THE HEROES BLIZZARD WANTS TO SILENCE**

-        -- Screen resolution adaptation3.
+        -- Screen resolution adaptation.
 Click "Load Profiles" to import your SavedVariables

 ### **Creator & Revolutionary:**

-**Randell Logan Smith** (DonkRonk / @MetaphyKing)    },4.
+**Randell Logan Smith** (DonkRonk / @MetaphyKing)    },.
 Use the GUI to:

 - *Visionary who saw what was possible*